 Our biggest Parliamentary achievement to date has been with the Department for Education.
 After our meeting with Schools Minister Lord Nash, the Government issued guidance to all schools in England and Wales recommending they have access to a lifesaving defibrillator, naming us as a stakeholder in that document.

-Mark King and the Foundation have also won awards for this life-saving work, including an award from former Prime Minister, David Cameron.
+Mark King and the Foundation have also won awards for this life-saving work, including The Points of Light awarded to Mark from former Prime Minister, David Cameron.